Twelve teams of graduate students are named as finalists in the 2019 Kellogg-Morgan Stanley Sustainable Investing Challenge.

 Grey to Green Fund (G2G)

-Proposal: Multi-asset fund seeking to reduce water consumption by acting as a market aggregator for hotel greywater infrastructure.
+Proposal: Multi-asset fund seeking to help reduce water consumption by acting as a market aggregator for hotel greywater infrastructure.

 School: Johns Hopkins University, School of Advanced International Studies; Columbia University, School of International and Public Affairs; Duke University, Nicholas School of the Environment; Massachusetts Institute of Technology, School of Humanities Arts and Social Sciences